ServiceTitan vs Housecall Pro vs Jobber: Which HVAC FSM Is Right for Your Shop? (2026)

 Strengths

-- AI Dispatch Pro: ServiceTitan's AI dispatch routing, launched in 2024, analyzes technician skill sets, job history, geographic clustering, and upsell probability to assign the optimal technician.
-ServiceTitan claims customers using AI Dispatch see 67% more jobs booked per dispatcher (ServiceTitan customer data, 2025).
+- AI Dispatch Pro: Optimizes technician routing and assignment by skill, geography, job history, and upsell probability.
+ServiceTitan claims 67% more jobs booked per dispatcher (2025 customer data).

-- Marketing Pro: Integrated email, direct mail, and reputation management campaigns that tie marketing spend directly to booked revenue.
-Most FSM platforms require third-party marketing tools; ServiceTitan's is native and attribution-accurate.
+- Marketing Pro: Native email, direct mail, and reputation management campaigns with direct attribution to booked revenue.

-- Ecosystem depth: 180+ native integrations covering GPS, financing (GreenSky, Service Finance, Wisetack), QuickBooks, Sage, Stripe, and nearly every major equipment manufacturer.
+- Ecosystem depth: 180+ native integrations covering GPS, financing, QuickBooks, Sage, and major equipment manufacturers.

 Weaknesses

-- Contracts: 2–3 year commitment with significant exit costs.
-Cancelling mid-term typically means paying out the remaining contract balance.
+- Contracts: 2–3 year commitment with significant exit costs, often equaling the remaining contract balance.

-- Complexity: The platform has hundreds of configuration options.
-Office staff commonly report a 60–90 day learning curve before they feel productive.
+- Complexity: Office staff commonly report a 60–90 day learning curve before they feel productive.

 Community Sentiment

-Housecall Pro launched in 2013 as a mobile-first scheduling tool for home service professionals and has steadily evolved into a full-featured FSM platform with particular strength in residential HVAC sales conversion.
-The company serves over 40,000 businesses across home services, with HVAC as its largest trade vertical.
-Unlike ServiceTitan, it has maintained a focus on small-to-mid-size residential shops rather than enterprise scale.
+Housecall Pro serves over 40,000 businesses across home services, with HVAC as its largest trade vertical.
+It maintains focus on small-to-mid-size residential shops rather than enterprise scale.

 Pricing